Home » Calculating Loss of Earning Capacity

-Loss of earning capacity is a common damage included in a personal injury claim involving severe injury.
+Loss of earning capacity damages are typical damages in a personal injury claim involving severe injury.
 If an injury affects the claimant’s future career advancement, they may seek loss of earning capacity damages.
 Due to the speculative nature of a lost earning capacity claim, the plaintiff must prove the value of the damages with reasonable certainty in litigation.
-This burden of proof makes the services of economic experts absolutely vital.
+This burden of proof makes the services of economic experts vital.
 The Knowles Group works with attorneys and litigation firms nationwide to provide calculations and expert witness testimony for damages such as loss of earning capacity.

 Formula for Calculating Loss of Earning Capacity